Dry Weather Likely To Persist In City - UrduPoint

 Dry Weather Likely To Persist In City

-BAHAWALPUR, (UrduPoint / Pakistan Point News - 4th May, 2024) The local Met office has forecast dry weather for city during next 24 hours.
+BAHAWALPUR, (UrduPoint / Pakistan Point News - 5th May, 2024) The local Met Office has forecast a dry weather for city for next 24 hours.

 Recent Stories